 - Luteinising hormone (LH)

-When you get your period, the ovary starts to develop a number of follicles, one of which will become dominant.
+When you get your period, the ovary starts to develop a number of follicles, one of which will become the egg destine to ovulate.
 A follicle is a small fluid-filled sac containing an egg.

 Ovulation occurs after about 14 days on average, when the egg matures and is released.
-The egg can survive for about 8 hours in the fallopian tube, where it can be fertilised by a sperm.
+The egg can survive for about 24 hours.

 Your pregnancy window is the fertile time leading up to ovulation and fertilisation.